subquery/documentation/docs/quickstart/quickstart_multichain/galxe-nft.md

 # Multichain Quick Start - Galxe

-## Goals

 The purpose of this article is to present a comprehensive, step-by-step guide on how to establish a multi-chain indexer that is compatible with [Galxe](https://galxe.com/), a prominent platform for creating web3 communities.

+By the end of this guide, you will gain a deep understanding of Galxe NFTs, grasp the intricacies of the protocol, and acquire the knowledge required to configure a SubQuery indexer capable of monitoring and indexing Galxe campaigns and their NFT-related events across multiple blockchains.

-A vital aspect of this platform revolves around the concept of campaigns.
+A vital aspect of the Galxe platform revolves around the concept of campaigns.
 These campaigns serve as a collaborative credential infrastructure, enabling brands to enhance their web3 communities and products.
 What Galxe essentially does is utilise both on-chain and off-chain credentials to assist brands and protocols in their growth hacking campaigns.
 Users who complete campaign tasks receive on-chain proof of their accomplishments, which allows them to mint a Galxe NFT OAT (On-Chain Achievement Token).

-By the end of this guide, you will gain a deep understanding of Galxe NFTs, grasp the intricacies of the protocol, and acquire the knowledge required to configure a SubQuery indexer capable of monitoring and indexing Galxe campaigns and their NFT-related events across multiple blockchains.

 ## Setting Up the Indexer